AmazingAmpharos/OoT-Randomizer/README.md

   * Jabu-Jabu's Belly elevator spawns in a more convenient position
   * Kakariko carpenter position is offset so he is no longer in your way during the cucco route.
   * Warp songs now have a normal transition with no cutscene.
+  * Pause screen starts on Invetory Screen instead of the Map Screen.
 * Gold Skulltula textbox displays current number obtained
 * Poe salesman tells point limit without needing to sell
 * Patch files added so that generated seeds can be distributed legally